Bournemouth's Dinesh Gillela on damaging stereotypes Asian footballers deal with in Britain

 These are the words of Bournemouth's Dinesh Gillela, who has been dealing with racism in football ever since the age of 10.

-A new survey by the Football Supporters' Association and Beyond Entertainment has identified just 10 professional players from the British Asian community, out of a total of 4,000 players across clubs in England.
+A new survey by the Football Supporters' Association and Beyond Entertainment claims professional players from the British Asian community are barely in double digits, out of a total of 4,000 players across clubs in England.

-The research says that represents 0.25 per cent of players, despite British Asians - predominantly made up of those from South Asian communities - making up around 7 per cent of the UK population.

 In the same week that the FA chairman Greg Clarke was forced to resign over 'unacceptable remarks' to a Parliamentary hearing that included stereotypes of Asian communities, executive chair of Kick It Out Sanjay Bhandari says a commitment to tackling the lack of British Asian players is long overdue.